bugzilla/bugzilla/docs/en/rst/administering/users.rst

 Deleting Users
 ==============

-If the ``allowuserdeletion`` parameter is turned on, see :ref:`parameters`, then you can also delete user accounts.
+If the ``allowuserdeletion`` parameter is turned on (see :ref:`parameters`) then you can also delete user accounts.
-Note that this is most of the time not the best thing to do.
+Note that, most of the time, this is not the best thing to do.
 If only a warning in a yellow box is displayed, then the deletion is safe.
 If a warning is also displayed in a red box, then you should NOT try to delete the user account, else you will get referential integrity